Myth: Animal agriculture is sustainable.

 (1.2.3) Eutrophying substances

-The input of liquid manure and the use of chemical fertilizers result in an oversupply of bound nitrogen and phosphorus in the soil, which cause eutrophication of water bodies, rivers and finally marine areas (North Sea).
-In large parts of Germany, the inputs permanently exceed the pollution limits (, p.76).
-Eutrophication favors nutrient-loving plants, displaces nutrient-sensitive plants and thus leads to a loss of biodiversity among plants, insects and animals.
-In lakes and oceans, entire ecosystems are collapsing.
-The production of one unit of protein from beef causes 44 times higher loads of eutrophic substances than the production of an equivalent unit from peas.
-For pork the ratio is 14:1, for poultry meat 8:1, for cheese 13:1, for eggs 6:1, for fish (farmed) 30:1 and for crustaceans (farmed) 45:1.
-Cow's milk results in 10 times more euthrophic substances released to surface water than soy milk .
+The input of liquid manure and the use of chemical fertilizers result in an oversupply of bound nitrogen and phosphorus in the ground, which causes eutrophication of waters, rivers and finally marine areas (North Sea).
+In large parts of northern Bavaria, the inputs permanently exceed the load limits (, p.76).
+Eutrophication favors nutrient-loving plants, displaces nutrient-sensitive plants and thus leads to a loss of biodiversity in plants, insects and animals.
+In lakes and seas, complete ecosystems collapse.
+The production of one unit of protein from beef results in 44 times higher inputs of eutrophicating substances than the production of a corresponding unit from peas.
+For pork, the ratio is 14:1, for poultry 8:1, ffor cheese 13: 1, ffor eggs 6:1, for fish (farmed) 30:1 and for crustaceans (farmed) 45:1.
+Cow's milk releases 10 times more euthrophying substances into the surface water than soy milk .

 (2) Use of herbicides, fungicides and insecticides.

-The high demand for feed for livestock requires intensification of agriculture using herbicides, fungicides and insecticides.
+The high demand for animal feed for livestock and fishing requires intensification of agriculture using herbicides, fungicides and insecticides.
 In Germany, such agents with more than 32 thousand tons of active ingredient (, p.54) were sold in 2016.
+Exact figures on their use in Bavarian agriculture are not available, but in Bavaria the limit values in groundwater were exceeded in the period 2009-2012 more than twice as often as in the whole of Germany (, p.33).
 On the one hand, herbicides, fungicides and insecticides are harmful to human health via water and food intake.
-On the other hand, they significantly damage insect populations.
-At representative sites in Germany, an average decline in insect biomass of 76% has been measured over 27 years .
-The decline in insects in turn has an impact on plants and animals.
-For example, about 80% of wild plants depend on insects for pollination , while 60% of birds depend on insects as a food source .
+On the other hand, they cause considerable damage to insect populations. .
+The decrease in insect biomass in turn has effects on plants and animals.
+For example, 80% of wild plants are dependent on insects for pollination , while 60% of birds depend on insects as a food source .

 - the high demand for land and thus the displacement of plants and wildlife